National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 1. Iterate

 As Stoudt points out, developing an observational-study protocol has elements of discovery, meaning, effectively, that the analyst iterates.
-The “earlier” in the protocol one goes, the more likely the entire protocol will change, hence, we try to iterate at one step (e.g., variable definition) before moving on to a next step.
+The "earlier" in the protocol one goes, the more likely the entire protocol will change, hence, we try to iterate at one step (e.g., variable definition) before moving on to a next step.

-It is crucial that the elements of the analysis are finalized before the “answer” is revealed (e.g., does the exposure in fact lead to a difference in outcome?).
+It is crucial that the elements of the analysis are finalized before the "answer" is revealed (e.g., does the exposure in fact lead to a difference in outcome?).
-As such, documenting what the “final analysis” consists of is crucial for believability.
+As such, documenting what the "final analysis" consists of is crucial for believability.

 Thus, running the algorithm blinded to the outcome or with a subset of data or with some surrogate for the final analysis is crucial to make sure that, in optimizing the analysis, you are not (consciously or not) tailoring the analysis to a pre-desired outcome.